Supreme Court of India

 criminal appeal_allowed Significant Section 319 CrPC summoning additional accused discretionary power fraudulent withdrawal

 Guna Mahto v.
-Jharkhand State
+State of Jharkhand

 16 Mar 2023 · B. R. Gavai; Sanjay Karol